-The benefits of recreation and physical activity including economic, social and environmental benefits are well documented.
-As a service provider in our community, Council has a significant role to play in providing access to recreation opportunities.
-Council has invested heavily in conventional recreation facilities such as coastal pathways, swimming pools and sporting facilities, however, as new trends emerge, it is important that Council adapts its planning to meet community expectations.
+The benefits of recreation and physical activity are well documented.
+As a leader in our community, council has a significant role to play in providing access to recreation opportunities. council has invested heavily in conventional recreation facilities such as coastal pathways, swimming pools and sporting facilities, however, as new trends emerge, it is important that council adapts its planning to meet community expectations.

-In relation to physical activity in Australia, the largest growing trend is outdoor recreation.
-Outdoor recreation activities fall outside the scope of traditional organised sport, and are typically undertaken in natural settings and require little built infrastructure.
-Specifically, this plan addresses popular outdoor recreational activities such as bushwalking, mountain biking, trail horse riding, birdwatching and canoeing.
-It does not address intensive motorised recreation.
+In recreation, the largest growing trend is outdoor recreation.
+Outdoor recreation activities are undertaken in natural settings and require little built infrastructure.
+Examples of popular outdoor recreation activities include bushwalking, mountain biking, trail horse riding, birdwatching and canoeing.

-The Outdoor Recreation Plan is Council's key policy document for the planning and development of outdoor recreation opportunities over the next 20 years.
+The Outdoor Recreation Plan is council's key policy document for the planning and development of outdoor recreation opportunities over the next 20 years.